disaster recovery program

 Remarkably, a 17,000 square metre glasshouse, also on the site, survived with only a few panes of glass subsequently breaking on a day of high winds.
 Tony says if his major glasshouse had been destroyed, he may not have had the enthusiasm and energy to rebuild and keep producing vegetables that find their way to Adelaide’s Central Market.

-Instead, with the help of a Habitat of Humanity South Australia team of four volunteers and supervisor Craig, Tony is moving forward to restore his second greenhouse.
+Instead, with the help of a Habitat SA's team of four volunteers and supervisor Craig, Tony is moving forward to restore his second greenhouse.

 The task facing volunteers was very different to many of the other bushfire recovery tasks they had undertaken which largely included the removal of burnt fencing and dragging trees and vegetation into ‘burn piles’.